 The IQVIA Institute for Human Data Science published these estimates as part of its report on shifts in healthcare demand, delivery and care during the COVID-19 era.
 In this article, we’ll look at how diagnostic procedures for some of the most common cancers are impacted.
 We’ll also share some tips to help you move forward with your cancer-related care in a timely and safe manner.

 X-ray (also called photon) therapy has long been known to cause the development of potentially deadly new cancers in patients who undergo radiation therapy to treat their cancer.
 However, research shows that patients who choose proton therapy for cancer treatment have a significantly lower risk of developing a second cancer later in life.

 In a comprehensive study published in Cancer, the prestigious, peer-reviewed journal of the American Cancer Society, researchers at Stanford University found that patients who were treated with x-ray therapy developed more than three times as many new cancers as patients treated with proton therapy.1

 Lung Cancer Awareness Month is dedicated to educating the public about the prevalence of the disease in the United States, and providing resources on prevention, screening and treatment.

+By replacing saturated fat with polyunsaturated fat, the Mediterranean diet could play in a role in reducing the risk of lung cancer.
 According to recent studies, benefits of polyunsaturated fats have been widely reviewed by looking at the relationship between dietary components of the Mediterranean diet and cancer risk, diabetes, cardiovascular events, and Alzheimer’s disease.
 Within these studies, the primary conclusion shows correlation between fat intake and risk associated with lung cancer.